MartinoMensio/spacy-universal-sentence-encoder/README.md

 ## Install

 You can install this repository:
-- pyPI: `pip install spacy-universal-sentence-encoder`
+- pyPI: `pip install spacy-universal-sentence-encoder` (problems with base models dependency xx_ent_wiki_sm and en_core_web_sm: base models cannot be specified as dependencies for pyPI, better to keep releases o GitHub)
-- github: `pip install git+https://https://github.com/MartinoMensio/spacy-universal-sentence-encoder-tfhub`
+- github: `pip install git+https://github.com/MartinoMensio/spacy-universal-sentence-encoder-tfhub.git`

 Or you can install the following pre-packaged models with pip: